Orca (1977 film)

-Orca (also known as Orca: The Killer Whale) is a 1977 American thriller film directed by Michael Anderson and produced by Dino De Laurentiis, starring Richard Harris, Charlotte Rampling and Will Sampson.
-The film follows a male orca whale tracking down and getting revenge on a boat captain for killing the whale's pregnant mate and their unborn calf.
+Orca (also known as Orca: The Killer Whale) is a 1977 thriller film directed by Michael Anderson, from a screenplay by Luciano Vincenzoni and Sergio Donati based on a novel by Arthur Herzog, and starring Richard Harris, Charlotte Rampling, Will Sampson, Bo Derek, Keenan Wynn and Robert Carradine.
+The film follows a male orca tracking down and getting revenge on a fishing boat and its captain for unintentionally killing the whale's pregnant mate and their unborn calf.

+Executive producer Dino De Laurentiis commissioned the project to cash in on the blockbuster success of Jaws.
+Filming took place in Newfoundland and Labrador and Malta, with many of the orca scenes shot at the Marineland of the Pacific and the Marine World theme parks.

-Upon release, the film was a minor box office success, but received mostly unfavorable reception from critics and audiences alike due to its similarities to the film Jaws, released two years prior.
+Upon release, the film was a minor box office success, but received mostly unfavorable reception from critics and audiences alike due to its similarities to Jaws, released two years prior.

-In 2017, Umbrella Entertainment released Orca on Region B Blu-ray with a new 4-minute interview with Martha De Laurentiis.
-On June 30, 2020, Scream Factory released Orca on Region A Blu-ray with an improved video transfer.

 Plot

-Captain Nolan is an Irish Canadian living in South Harbour, Nova Scotia who catches marine animals in order to pay off the mortgage on his boat and eventually return to Ireland.
-Nolan's crew is currently looking for a great white shark for a local aquarium, but a marine biologist named Ken is targeted by the shark.
+Nolan is an Irish Canadian fisherman living in Newfoundland, who catches marine animals in order to pay the mortgage on his boat, Bumpo, and eventually return to Ireland.
+Nolan's crew is looking for a great white shark on behalf of a local aquarium, but the shark targets the aquarium's representative, Ken.
 An orca intervenes and kills the shark, saving Ken's life.

-This switches Nolan's target to the orca.
-Later while hunting with his crew, Nolan tries to capture what he believes to be a male orca, but mistakenly harpoons a pregnant female.
+Nolan switches targets to the much more valuable orca.
+He attempts to harpoon the creature but accidentally strikes a female orca instead, leaving her with a fatal wound.
 Nolan and his crew get the orca on board, where she subsequently miscarries.
-The captain hoses the dead fetus overboard as her mate looks on, screaming in anguish.
+The captain hoses the dead fetus overboard as the male orca, the female's mate, looks on and screams in anguish.

-Seeking release for his near-dead mate, the male orca tries to sink the ship.
-One of Nolan's crew members, Novak, cuts the female off the ship, but the male leaps up and drags him into the sea.
-The following day, the orca pushes his now-dead mate onto the shore.
-Al Swain, representative of the local fishermen's union, berates Nolan for his actions after finding the dead whale.
-Nolan denies responsibility, but Swain and the villagers eventually find out his involvement.
-The villagers insist that he kill the orca, as the whale's presence is causing the fish that are vital to the village's economy to migrate.
-The orca terrorizes the village by sinking fishing boats in broad daylight and then breaking pipelines, thus destroying the village's fuel reserves.
+The enraged male tries to ram Bumpo.
+Nolan's first mate, Novak, cuts the dead female loose to distract their attacker, but the orca jumps the boat and takes him with it under the ocean.
+The following day, the orca pushes his dead mate onto the shore.
+Nolan agrees to kill the male, as the presence of an angry orca is causing the fish that are vital to the village's economy to migrate.
+The orca continues his vengeance by sinking several fishing boats and rupturing underwater oil pipes that deprive the villagers of fuel.